 On the other hand, leaving bad taste behind, Varry Brava and his Murcian trio arrive on August 28 with their new album “Hortera”, with 10 songs with quite mixed rhythms.

-This album is so varied that its style is made up of Latin and electronic characteristics in total balance.
+This album is so varied that its style is composed of Latin and electronic characteristics in total balance.

 In addition, with the first advances that the band gave us with the songs: “Loco” and “Luces de Neón” we realize that Varry Brava will take us back to its beginnings.

-If we compare the word Hortera with the record of this great artist and his Murcian trio, we realize that the air it transmits is not vulgar or out of style.
+If we compare the word Hortera with the album by this great artist and his Murcian trio, we realize that the air it transmits is not vulgar or out of fashion.

-On the contrary, the style transmitted from his first musical advances, suggests that there is simply a conjugation of rhythms, stages and colors.
+On the contrary, the style transmitted from his early musical advances, makes us understand that there is simply a conjugation of rhythms, stages and colors.